BenjaminCarrel/low-rank-toolbox/README.md

 # **Low-Rank Toolbox**

-`lowrank` is a Python library providing efficient data structures and algorithms for numerical linear algebra with low-rank matrices.
+`low-rank-toolbox` is a Python library providing efficient data structures and algorithms for numerical linear algebra with low-rank matrices.
 The package is designed for researchers and practitioners who need performant and memory-conscious computations.

 ## **Installation**